Importance of Forests

 Below are some more importance of forests:

 Forests serve as a watershed.
+(A watershed: The area of land that contributes water to a stream or river.
+Watersheds come in all sizes—some are millions of square miles, while others are just a few acres.)
 This is because almost all water ultimately comes from rivers and lakes and from forest-derived water tables.
 Some rivers running through forests are also kept cool and from drying out.
 "The Amazon is by far the largest watershed and largest river system in the world occupying over 6 million square kilometers.
 Over two-thirds of all the fresh water found on Earth is in the Amazon Basin's rivers, streams, and tributaries." - RainTree

 Habitat and Ecosystems